 Students who are captured by drama stay with drama.
 They leave our school as well-rounded members of the community with a vision for creativity as active members of society.

-In Year 7, 8 and 9 students are taught Drama for one hour per week in mixed ability classes.
+Year 8 and 9 students are taught Drama for one hour per week in mixed ability classes.

 At Key Stage 4, Drama is a subject that is taught as an option for 3 hours a week.
 Students follow Eduqas GCSE Drama.
 Key Stage 4 classes are taught in mixed ability groups.

 The topics students cover throughout Key Stage 3 and Key Stage 4 are outlined in the link below:

 Long Term KS3 and 4 Scheme of Work

 Myths and Legends